 Lenders and Bond Rating Agencies

-Lenders and bond rating agencies are majorly concerned with evaluating the creditworthiness of a company.
-Creditworthiness means, that if a firm receives a loan of some amount (depending on the size of the firm) today, how much capable and likely the firm is to pay back the loan.
-So, the financial statements must have all the material information to enable these lenders and rating agencies to evaluate the firm’s creditworthiness properly.
+Lenders and bond rating agencies are majorly concerned with evaluating a company’s creditworthiness.
+Creditworthiness means that if a firm receives a loan of some amount (depending on the size of the firm) today, how capable and likely the firm is to pay back the loan.
+So, the financial statements must have all the material information to enable these lenders and rating agencies to properly evaluate the firm’s creditworthiness.

 Parties to Mergers and Acquisitions